Mother (1963 film)

-Mother (母, Haha) is a 1963 Japanese drama film written and directed by Kaneto Shindō.
+Mother (母, Haha) is a 1963 Japanese drama film written and directed by Kaneto Shindō and starring Nobuko Otowa, Haruko Sugimura, Taiji Tonoyama and Yoshitaka Zushi.

 Plot

 Tamiko is a single mother who has left her second husband.
 Her son Toshio is going blind and diagnosed with a brain tumour, an aftereffect of the atomic bombing of Hiroshima.
 As she does not have the money for surgery, she asks her mother Yoshie for help.
 Yoshie refuses, and instead arranges a marriage with another single parent, Tajima from Korea, on the condition that he pays for the surgery.
-Tamiko marries Tajima and works with him in his printing business.
+Tamiko marries Tajima and works with him in his printing shop.
 Toshio is operated on and recovers, but the tumour returns.
 The surgeon refuses to operate again, saying that another operation would be fatal, and tells Tamiko to make Toshio's remaining lifetime as enjoyable as possible.
 Toshio starts learning braille in a school for the blind, and Tamiko's brother Haruo lends her money to buy an electric organ for Toshio.
 Haruo, a barman who is repeateadly involved in fights over women, is later killed by a rival.
 Toshio eventually dies of his illness.
 Tamiko discovers she is pregnant and is determined to have the baby, even if it is dangerous to her health.